JuliaAI/LearnAPI.jl/docs/src/index.md

 ## Methods

-In LearnAPI.jl a *model* is just a container for the hyper-parameters of some machine learning algorithm, and that's all.
-It does not include learned parameters.
+In LearnAPI.jl a *model* is just a container for the hyper-parameters of some machine learning algorithm, and does not typically include learned parameters.

 The following methods, dispatched on model type, are provided:

-- `fit`, for regular training, overloaded if the model generalizes to new data, as in classical supervised learning
+- `fit`, for regular training, overloaded if the model generalizes to new data, as in classical supervised learning; the principal output of `fit` is the learned parameters

 - `update!`, for adding model iterations, or responding efficiently to other post-`fit`changes in hyperparameters